MaterializeInc/materialize/doc/developer/design/20230810_alter_connection.md

     1. To the storage controller, send a `RunIngestion` command with the new, in-memory representation of the ingestion.

         This will restart all of the sources with the new connection state.

 ## Alternatives

 -   `ALTER SOURCE...SET CONNECTION` would let us swap out one connection object for another.
 This would let users create new connections, validate that they work, and then swap them over one-by-one.

     The advantage here is being able to more meticulously control the state changes sources encounter.
 The downside is that it has to be done meticulously, source-by-source and cannot change all sources using this connection at once.

+## Unexpected corners + derivations from original design

+The original design overlooked that:

+-   Connection states were stored in memory and updating them would be challenging.
+To handle this, we only place the connection states in memory when they are about to be shipped off to storage.
+In the code, this is `into_inline_connection`.
+-   Sinks would need to be restarted, which was not something we had done before.
+-   We had to resolve #20019 before we could restart sinks.

+Derivations:

+-   We decided to allow users to type `ALTER CONNECTION` with specifying the source type, which meant that we had to associate connection settings with source types in planning rather than in the parser.
+-   Users might want to change multiple settings transactionally, so we also added the `DROP` and `RESET` options, as well as let users provide a list of changes.
+-   We needed to surround the options names and new values in parens for syntactic similarity with other option-handling statements.

 ## Open questions